plopjs/plop/plop-load.md

 plop.load
 =========

-`plop.load` can be used to load generators, actionTypes, helpers, and partials from a other plopfiles that are in your project or on NPM (`plop-pack`).
+`plop.load` can be used to load generators, actionTypes, helpers, and partials from a other plopfiles that are in your project or on NPM (`plop-pack`). `plop.load` executes async when used within es6 modules and requires `async/await`.
 Example code below.

 ### plop.load([targets](#targets), [[config](#config)], [[include](#include)])